Delete old iOS backups to free up tons of space on your Mac

-I was shocked to discover that the biggest chunk of data occupying my MacBook's ($1,899 at Apple) limited storage were iOS files.
+I was shocked to discover that the biggest chunk of data occupying my MacBook's (£1,103 at Amazon.co.uk) limited storage were iOS files.
 Needless iOS files, to be exact.
-I was unknowingly storing iPhone ($1,829 at Apple) backups on my Mac for an iPhone and an iPad ($469 at Apple) I no longer own.
+I was unknowingly storing iPhone (£1,149 at Apple) backups on my Mac for an iPhone and an iPad (£399 at Amazon.co.uk) I no longer own.
 Time to free up some space (and speed up my Mac as a result)!

 Search and destroy old iOS backups